charming-art/terminal/README.md

-# Charming: Character Terminal Art Programming
+# Charming: Character Computing

-**Charming** is a free, open-source, creative code language for character terminal art programming, which means drawing shapes in a terminal-like application with characters.
-It is embedded in JavaScript and uses a software rendering renderer written in Rust compiled to WASM, to gain high performance hopefully.
-It has an accessible, inclusive, yet expressive API inspired by [Processing](https://processing.org/) or [P5.js](https://p5js.org/).
+**Charming** is a free, open-source, creative code language for character computing, which means drawing characters in a terminal-like application driven by computational algorithm.
+It is embedded in JavaScript and uses a software renderer written in Rust compiled to WASM, to gain high performance hopefully.
+It has an concise, inclusive, yet expressive API inspired by [Processing](https://processing.org/) or [P5.js](https://p5js.org/).

+Charming focus on making the _charm_ of [_character_](<https://en.wikipedia.org/wiki/Character_(symbol)>) and [_computing_](https://en.wikipedia.org/wiki/Computing) accessible for artists, designers, educators, beginners, and anyone else!
+Our hope with Charming is that you spend less time wrangling the machinery of programming and more time "using character and computing to tell stories".
+Or put more simply: **with Charming, you'll express more, more easily.**

 If you are new to Charming, we highly recommend first reading these tutorials to introduce Charming's core concepts: